 This also includes access to the Old Servants' Hall Coffee Shop, and Food/Christmas Shop.*

-There is free parking for 200 cars and 12 coaches.
-The car park is next to the picnic area.
+There is free parking for up to 12 coaches.

 Q Are dogs allowed in the grounds?